Package Leaflet: Information for the User

 Baripril is indicated for:

-In all these cases, inform your doctor as you may need to adjust the dose or discontinue Baripril or monitor your potassium levels in the blood.
-If you have diabetes and are taking oral antidiabetic medications or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Baripril.
+In all these cases, inform your doctor, as you may need a dose adjustment or to stop taking Baripril or monitor your potassium levels in the blood.
+If you have diabetes and are taking oral antidiabetics or insulin, you should closely monitor your blood glucose levels, especially during the first month of treatment with Baripril.

-Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Baripril, as there may be a sudden drop in blood pressure associated with anesthesia.
+Before undergoing surgery or anesthesia (even at the dentist), inform your doctor or dentist that you are taking Baripril, as there may be a sudden drop in blood pressure associated with anesthesia.

-You should be aware that Baripril reduces blood pressure in black patients less effectively than in patients who are not black.
+You should be aware that Baripril lowers blood pressure in black patients less effectively than in non-black patients.

-Inform your doctor if you think you may be pregnant.
-Baripril is not recommended at the beginning of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause severe damage to your baby if used during this period (see Pregnancy section).
+You must inform your doctor if you think you are pregnant (or might be).
+Normally, your doctor will advise you to stop taking Baripril before you become pregnant or as soon as you know you are pregnant and will advise you to take a different medicine instead of Baripril.
+Baripril is not recommended at the start of pregnancy and should not be used if you are more than 3 months pregnant, as it can cause serious harm to your baby if used from the third month of pregnancy.

-Certain medications may interact with Baripril; your doctor may need to adjust your dose and/or take other precautions, or discontinue one of them.
+Certain medicines may interact with Baripril; your doctor may need to change your dose and/or take other precautions or stop treatment with one of them.

 Food does not affect the absorption of Baripril.